Gulbene: Geography

 There is one major town in the Gulbene municipality, and the region is separated into 13 smaller rural parishes.
 Gulbene is being developed as an environmentally-friendly territory.

+Climate

+Gulbene has a humid continental climate (Köppen Dfb).
+Gulbene has a cold and long winter, a warm and short summer, and a fleeting spring and autumn.
+Winters are often below -25 C. In the cold waves of 1940, 1956, 1978, 1985 and 1987, there were low temperatures below -35 C, and even extremely cold weather approaching -40 C. In mid-summer there will be warm weather exceeding 25 C, and sometimes there will be high temperatures exceeding 30 C. The monthly averages range from -6 C to 18 C, whereas all-time extremes range from -39.0 C on 16 January 1940 to 33.8 C on 11 August 1992.

+Demographics

+Within existing limits, according to CSB data.

+Population changes

 Tourism

 The Gulbenes Regional History and Art Museum displays one of the most valuable relics of Latvian museums - a chair designed by Julius Madernieks (1870–1955) made in the 1920s.
 Julius Madernieks was the founder of Latvian professional applied art born in Vecgulbenes parish and being notable person in city Gulbene.

 Sports

 The Gulbene municipality's biggest rivers (Gauja, Tirza and Pededze) are currently popular locations for nature tourism and water-sports, but once these were famous places for harvesting river-pearls.
 Cycling is enjoyed on local country paths.

 Gulbene has a basketball team, Gulbenes Buki, playing in the higher division of the Latvian basketball league.

 Media

 The Gulbene region is served by a newspaper, Dzirkstele.